tecnico-sec/Virtual-Networking-UTM-QEMU-M1/README.md

 Repeat for VM2 and for VM3.
 Also, create an additional Network adapter in VM2 by repeating the same procedure and replacing the `sw1` for `sw2` in both VM2(second adapter) and VM3.
 Please note that you should always generate a new MAC Address for each adapter.
 At the end of this step, both VM1 and VM2 should have one virtual network adapter each and VM2, two.
 Finally, create a third Network adapter in VM2 that is `nat`-ed with your physical address.
-You can do this by going to `Network` tab, select Network Mode: `Bridged(Advanced`, Emulated Network Card: `rtl8139` and press `save`.
+You can do this by going repating the same procedure to create a virtuan network interface, this time, adding the following options:
+`-device`
+`rtl8139,mac=<GENERATED MAC>,netdev=web`
+`-netdev`
+`vmnet-macos,mode=bridged,id=web,ifname=en0`

 This interface will be used to access the Internet.

 Proceed now to 2.